Receiving Support Payments

 Why doesn’t my case balance match the balance on my billing statement?

-A payment may have been processed between the time the billing statement is generated and the time it is received.
+A payment might be processed between the time a billing statement is generated and the time it is received.
 Sometimes, the Oregon Child Support Program needs to make an adjustment to your child support case based on a timeframe before the billing statement.
 When this occurs, it may affect your current case balance.
-This may happen when we receive a federal or state tax refund offset (intercept) from the current or prior filing year—and the case balance must be adjusted.
+This may happen when we receive a federal or state tax refund offset (intercept) from the current or prior tax filing year—and the case balance must be adjusted.
 The negative adjustment will reflect the collection date of the tax offset.

 We receive negative adjustments for both federal and state tax refund offsets throughout the calendar year.
 You can review your collection dates in your online account under My Payments.
 If you don’t have an online account, you can sign up here.
 Contact Customer Service at 800-850-0228 or ChildSupportCustomerService@doj.oregon.gov for assistance.